Is it Easier to be Spiritual When Poor?

 I confess, I'm feeling torn these days.
 I miss the hours I spent in devotions and sorting out my thoughts and plans in His presence.
 I realize now that I was far more spiritual those days.
 On the other hand, I do enjoy the interaction with people and the busyness with details in my work.
 It's exciting to be making progress towards those long-held goals.
 But I'm beginning to wonder if one has to choose one or the other.
 Is it impossible to have both?

-PRAYER: Oh Lord God, is it possible to have both the intimacy with You, and the powerful messages from You, along with the mingling with the populace, and doing some of the things they do?
-Or must we choose?
-Help me to choose Your will above all else!
+PRAYER: Oh Lord God, I would dearly love to have both the intimacy with You, and the powerful messages from You, along with interaction with people, and doing some of the ecommerce things they do.
+Must we choose?
+Please keep me near Your bosom, while You also help me to be the voice, the messenger in the world into which You send me!
+May You always be my first priority.

 Jesus is my King!!